 Two things wrong with the argument that these styles of wines are flawed or dirty: 1) Many of these wines are still a lot more interesting, and aesthetically pleasing than the boatloads of conventional style wines you find in supermarkets or "super beverage stores" shelves; and 2) Some of our greatest wines in the world are, in fact, made by vintners who are extremely and proudly "natural."

-Myth: that only cold climate regions produce wines with high acidity.
+Myth: only cold climate regions produce wines with high acidity.

 This is a wine geek's myth because many wine geeks are like readers of Peter Pan: They believe everything they are told.
 God bless 'em.
 But the reality is that there are many warm climate regions in the world that have always produced wines as high in natural acidity as any in the world.
 Take, for instance, the long-lived Sémillons of Australia's Hunter Valley, the Assyrtikos of Greece's Santorini, the Picpoul de Pinets of France's Languedoc, the Barberas of Amador County, or here in Lodi, wines made from Kerner, Vermentino, Grenache Blanc or Piquepoul.
 This myth persists because a lot of wine geeks simply don't understand fundamental principles, like the fact that certain grapes are more naturally suited to warmer climates and the fact that many of these warm climate regions have Mediterranean temperature patterns (meaning, warm to hot summer days offset by cool to cold nights), which is conducive to high acidity in grapes.

 Myth: letting wines "breathe" by opening bottles or decanting them ahead of time improves their taste.